Bill Oberst Jr.

-William Oberst Jr. (born November 21, 1965) is an American stage, film and television actor of German descent.
+William Oberst Jr. (born November 21, 1965) is an American stage, film, and television actor.
 Known for his work in horror and cult films, his career includes projects in film, television and one-man-show theater performances.
 He first received recognition for his portrayals of icon and humorist Lewis Grizzard as performed in theatrical tours across the Southern United States, and played the 'Facebook Stalker' in the 2011 online interactive video film and Facebook app Take This Lollipop and its 2020 sequel.

 Background

-Oberst Jr. was born and raised in Georgetown, South Carolina, and is a graduate of the University of South Carolina.
+Oberst Jr. was born and raised in Georgetown, South Carolina, of German descent.
+He is a graduate of the University of South Carolina.
 He is a native of Pawleys Island, South Carolina and lives and works in Los Angeles, California.

 Oberst admits to having been a "fat kid" when young and says he "started doing imitations of my teachers to entertain the kids who picked on me… They couldn't hit me if they were laughing."
 This led to his growing up to become an actor and mimic known for bringing historic figures to life.

 Career

 Oberst has received attention for his many theatrical portrayals of historical figures, including Jesus, Mark Twain, Abraham Lincoln, and John F. Kennedy.

 Beginning in 1994, and continuing through 2004, Oberst portrayed Jesus in Jesus of Nazareth.
 Overlapping, and for the five years from 1996 through 2004, he played John F. Kennedy in the one man show JFK.
 Iconic historical figures who are revered or demonized by history draw Oberst's interest as an actor.
 Oberst had also created the one man show Stand Up!
-When Comedy Was Funny where he featured the classic comedy routines of Rodney Dangerfield, Bob Newhart, Woody Allen and Moms Mabley.
+When Comedy Was Funny where he featured the classic comedy routines of Rodney Dangerfield, Bob Newhart, Woody Allen, and Moms Mabley.

 He was chosen by Lewis Grizzard's widow Dedra and the former manager Steve Enoch to portray the southern icon, and since 1999 has been portraying Grizzard with the touring production that has continued for over 10 years under several names: A Tribute To Lewis Grizzard, Lewis Grizzard Returns, and Lewis Grizzard: In His Own Words.

 In 2006, Oberst began his career in film and television career.
 Since 2008, he has appeared in over 100 independent film and television projects.

+Oberst will appear in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name.